chand1012/Discord-Quick-Meme/README.md

 If its offline, I am probably working on it.

 Icon by my friend, Mel.
 All rights to the logo/icon are reserved.

+Discord-Quick-Meme is not affiliated with Reddit or Discord.